semgrep/semgrep-docs/docs/extensions/semgrep-vs-code.md

 - `Semgrep: Search by pattern`: Search for patterns in code using Semgrep pattern syntax.
 For more information, see [Pattern syntax](/docs/writing-rules/pattern-syntax) documentation.
 - `Semgrep: Show Generic AST`: Show generic AST in a new window
 - `Semgrep: Show named Generic AST`: Show named AST in a new window
-- `Semgrep: Sign in`: Sign in or log in to the Semgrep Cloud Platform (this command opens a new window in your browser).
+- `Semgrep: Sign in`: Sign in or log in to the Semgrep AppSec Platform (this command opens a new window in your browser).
 When you sign in, you can automatically scan with Semgrep [Pro rules](/semgrep-code/pro-rules) and add additional rules to the [Policies](https://semgrep.dev/orgs/-/policies) in Semgrep Code.
 If you are logged in with the command-line interface using <code>semgrep&nbsp;login</code>, you are also already signed in with the Visual Studio Code Semgrep extension.
 Alternatively, you can log in through your command-line interface by running `semgrep login`.
-- `Semgrep: Sign out`: Log out from Semgrep Cloud Platform.
+- `Semgrep: Sign out`: Log out from Semgrep AppSec Platform.
 Alternatively, you can sign out through your command-line interface by running `semgrep logout`.
 - `Semgrep: Update rules`: For logged-in users.
 If the rules in the [Policies](https://semgrep.dev/orgs/-/policies) or rules included through the **Semgrep › Scan: Configuration** configuration option have been changed, this command loads the new configuration of your rules for your following scan.

 Tip: You can click the Semgrep icon in the Visual Studio Code to access all available commands quickly.